ribbitfix/goal-tracker/README.md

 Got it working, insofar as it can, but the whole thing needs rethinking.
 I need to keep the booleans associated with their dates.

-TODO: rename Status.status to .goal_met
+TODO: rename Status.status to .goal_met?

 ### QUESTIONS
 - How to install debugger without breaking the server?